Honor killings by region: Pakistan

 According to women's rights advocates, "the concepts of women as property, and of honor, are so deeply entrenched in the social, political and economic fabric of Pakistan that the government mostly ignores the regular occurrences of women being killed and maimed by their families."
-According to Pakistani activists Hina Jilani and Eman M Ahmed, Indian women are considerably better protected against honour killings by Indian law and the government than Pakistani women, and they have suggested that governments of countries affected by honour killings use Indian law as a model to prevent honour killings in their respective societies.
 Frequently, women killed in honor killings are recorded as having committed suicide or died in accidents.
 Savitri Goonesekere states that tribal leaders in Pakistan use religious justifications for sanctioning honor killings.

 On 27 May 2014, a pregnant woman was stoned to death by her own family in front of a Pakistani high court for marrying the man she loved.
 "I killed my daughter as she had insulted all of our family by marrying a man without our consent, and I have no regret over it," the father reportedly told the police investigator.
 Prime Minister Nawaz Sharif described the stoning as "totally unacceptable," and ordered the chief minister of Punjab province to provide an immediate report.
 He demanded to know why police did nothing, despite the killing taking place outside one of the country's top courts, in the presence of police.
 Scholars suggest that the Islamic law doctrine of Qisas and Diyya encourages honor killings, particularly against females, as well as allows the murderer to go unpunished.
 However it has been pointed out that criminals can still be punished under tazir or fasad doctrine which is often ignored by judges sympathetic to killers.
 In 2016, Pakistan repealed the loophole which allowed the perpetrators of honor killings to avoid punishment by seeking forgiveness for the crime from another family member, and thus be legally pardoned.

 In January 2017 a Pakistani mother was sentenced to death for killing her daughter that had married against her family's wishes.